 In the case of words implied by other words, the writer has found the right term but tacked on unneeded specifiers.
-Look at this example:
+Take a look at this example:

 Laurel, one of my fellow classmates, combined the hydrogen peroxide and potassium iodide together (Fiske, 2006, p.
 107).